Contribution getting started¶

 If you can write a demonstration test that currently fails but should pass (xfail), that is a very useful commit to make as well, even if you cannot fix the bug itself.

 Look through the GitHub issues for bugs.
+See also the “status: easy” issues that are friendly to new contributors.

 Talk to developers to find out how you can fix specific bugs.
 To indicate that you are going to work on a particular issue, add a comment to that effect on the specific issue.